-As e-waste has entered the global agenda during the past decade and has led to substantial health and environmental problems such as those highlighted in chapter 1, its presence within the various activities undertaken across the UN system has increased considerably.
+As e-waste has entered the global agenda during the past decade and has led to substantial health and environmental problems such as those highlighted in chapter 1, its presence within the various activities undertaken across the UN has increased considerably.
 This chapter begins by exploring prior, existing and proposed initiatives in place across the UN system to tackle the transnational and substantially global problem of e-waste.
-A total of 23 UN and related entities have been mapped as being involved in tackling e-waste since 2002; whilst, as mentioned previously, 154 initiatives by these entities have been recognised as corresponding to addressing wide-ranging concerns such as the environmentally sound dismantling, recycling and disposal of e-waste,
+Since the early 2000s, UN entities' activities have been recognised as corresponding to addressing wide-ranging concerns such as the environmentally sound dismantling, recycling and disposal of e-waste, the transboundary movement of e-waste and the relationships between e-waste, labour and human health.